MigleSur/DES_supplementary_files/README.md

   - Log files from 3 independent MCMC runs

-## Pangenome

-Reference sequences for pangenome of A. ruhlandii together with gene presence apsence matrix.

 ### Notes:
 - XML files define model parameters, priors, and MCMC settings used in BEAST analyses